Am I a Candidate for Bariatric Surgery?

 Bariatric surgery generally follows the criteria for bariatric surgical candidates established by the National Institutes of Health.
 The criteria for bariatric surgery that you must meet to be qualified as a candidate include the following:

-- Age—while most patients are between the ages of 18 and 65, we can treat adolescents 13 and over if they have achieved full bone growth, and some patients over 65 if they are medically cleared for surgery.
+- Age—while most patients are between the ages of 18 and 65, we can treat adolescents age13 and over if they have achieved full bone growth, and some patients over 65 if they are medically cleared for surgery.

-- Body mass index (BMI)—You must have a body mass index greater than 40, or greater than 35 with one or more weight-related health problems such as diabetes, hypertension (high blood pressure), high cholesterol, or sleep apnea.
+- Body mass index (BMI)—You must have a body mass index greater than 40, or greater than 35 plus one or more weight-related health problems such as diabetes, hypertension (high blood pressure), high cholesterol, or sleep apnea.

 - Unsuccessful previous weight loss attempts—you have been unable lose weight through non-surgical methods.